- Language Arts>

 Sentence diagramming will enable learners to follow the actual word order to focus more intently on how compound predicates function in sentences and relate to the other parts of the sentence.

-Encourage children to practice diagramming these sentences with both compound subjects and predicates to gain a better insight into linguistics and grammar with pictorial representation.
+Encourage 5th grade and 6th grade children to practice diagramming these sentences with both compound subjects and predicates to gain a better insight into linguistics and grammar with pictorial representation.

-This model clearly represents the manner by which reflexive pronouns are placed and connected to the remaining words, and the nature of such grammatical sentence structure in written language.
+This pdf worksheet for grade 4 and grade 5 clearly represents the manner by which reflexive pronouns are placed and connected to the remaining words, and the nature of such grammatical sentence structure in written language.

 Diagramming this combination of a preposition and a nominal, or the object of the preposition, will help students recognize both the literary and the logical order that is used in such structures.